Group races: Hong Kong

 There are 31 Group races held in Hong Kong.
 All group 1 races were held in the Sha Tin Racecourse.

 Japan

 The Asian Pattern Committee is the accepted authority for Group and Listed status in Japan, and the Japanese Graded Stakes Committee monitors and approves the grading system.
+Prior to 1984, races in Japan were not held under Group status.

 All Japan Racing Association (JRA) graded stakes were opened to foreign-trained horses in 2010.

 North America

 In the United States and Canada, the equivalent are known as graded stakes races.

 The Thoroughbred Owners and Breeders Association (TOBA) manages the American Graded Stakes Committee, which manages the determination of black type and grading of races in the United States.

 Minimum purse requirements for races are as follows: